nalbert9/AI_App_Classification_Flowers_Python/README.md

 # AI application for indentifying flower taxanomy

-## Transfer Learning for Deep Learning Python
+## Transfer Learning for Deep Learning - PyTorch

 This project was created as part of a submission for the Artificial Intelligence with Python Nanodegree via Udacity.com.
 <p align="center">